microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Enter Resource Group name.](media/cloudshell-region.png)

 30. In this accelerator, you have the option to choose a model for creating text embeddings in Azure Databricks.
-By default, the azure databricks ```databricks-bge-large-en``` model will be used for text embedding, but you can also use the Azure OpenAI ```text-embedding-ada-002``` model.
+By default, the Azure Databricks ```databricks-bge-large-en``` model will be used for text embedding, but you can also use the Azure OpenAI ```text-embedding-ada-002``` model.
 Enter 'Yes' to use the OpenAI model.

 	![Enter Resource Group name.](media/openai1.png)